-Some degree of vision loss is typical with older age, and it can range in severity and effects.
-Macular degeneration is one form of vision loss that can have a significant impact on daily living and independence.
-Understanding macular degeneration and the effects it has on vision can help seniors and their caregivers watch out for early signs and know how to proceed in terms of seeking support.
+Some degree of vision loss is typical with older age and it can range in severity and effects.
+Macular degeneration is one form of vision loss that can significantly impact daily living and independence.
+Understanding macular degeneration and its effects on vision can empower seniors and their caregivers to be proactive in watching out for early signs and knowing how to proceed in terms of seeking support.

 What is Age-Related Macular Degeneration?

-Located at the back of the eye is a component of the eye known as the macula, which is a part of the retina.
-The macula is responsible for helping us see things that require precision focus for fine details.
-Age-Related Macular Degeneration (AMD) is a condition of the eye that impacts the macula and is common in people over the age of 50.
+The macula, a part of the retina located at the back of the eye, is responsible for helping us see things that require precision focus for fine details.
+This includes tasks such as reading, recognizing faces, and driving.
+Age-related Macular Degeneration (AMD) is a condition that impacts the macula and is common in people over the age of 50.

 Types of Age-Related Macular Degeneration (AMD)

-Under the umbrella of AMD, there are two different types: Dry and Wet.
+Under the umbrella of AMD, there are two types: Dry and Wet.

 Dry Macular Degeneration

-The vast majority of cases of macular degeneration are of the dry variety, which involves a breakdown of the photo receptor cells on the retina due to an accumulation of protein deposits call drusen.
-Components of the macula gradually become thinner and seniors with dry macular degeneration slowly lose central vision causing small details to become distorted and more challenging to see.
+The vast majority of cases of macular degeneration are of the dry variety, which involves a breakdown of the photoreceptor cells on the retina due to an accumulation of protein deposits called drusen.
+Components of the macula gradually become thinner, and seniors with dry macular degeneration slowly lose central vision, causing small details to become distorted and more challenging to see.

 Wet Macular Degeneration

-In some cases, dry macular degeneration can develop into wet, so it is always important to consult a healthcare professional to address symptoms early and make sure proper attention is being paid to eye health.
+In some cases, dry macular degeneration can develop into wet, so it is always essential to consult a healthcare professional to address symptoms early and ensure proper attention is paid to eye health.

 Developing Macular Degeneration